HabitatFramework/UserGuide/interface/interface.rst

 Zooms to the current database selection in the GIS window.

 ..
-Note:: This process may take a long time depending upon the layer size, the number of selected records and their geographical distribution.
+Warning:: This process may take a long time depending upon the layer size, the number of selected records and their geographical distribution.

 Select Menu
 ===========